ecmwf/ecflow/Doc/sphinx-examples/cookbook/operational.rst

   consumption threshold, a kill request from the server (kill -2), or a 'command line' kill from the (root) user.

-* loosing the traping capability is easy:
+* loosing the trapping capability is easy:

-  * traping inheritance between the main ksh script and ksh function is system dependent.
+  * trapping inheritance between the main ksh script and ksh function is system dependent.
 To maintain deterministic behaviour, do not hesitate to repeat trap setting::